 The drive to the hospital was TERRIBLE.
-Texas Children’s Hospital is in the Med center which, although one of the finest hospital centers in the world, is one of the worst clusters of traffic regardless of the time of day.
-Doug had mapped out various routes to the hospital depending on time of day but it didn’t matter.
+Traffic was horrible and the journey there felt like it took forever.
 My contractions were coming every two minutes and the pressure was INSANE.
 I could’ve sworn that baby was going to fall out in the car.
-We turned up the music, I tried to sing, laugh..anything to take my mind off the pain.
+We turned up the music, I tried to sing, laugh, anything to take my mind off the pain.
 By 10:30am we were at the hospital.

 Nina arrived shortly after.
-I changed into my labor gown (I had chosen a short, black, lacey nightgown that made me feel beautiful and empowered.), gave my parents and in-laws hugs and kisses and sent them off to the waiting room, and got to business.
+I changed into my labor gown (I had chosen a short, black, lacy nightgown that made me feel beautiful and empowered), gave my parents and in-laws hugs and kisses and sent them off to the waiting room.
+Then we got to business.
 For the next few hours I rotated between positions on the birth-ball, walking the halls, and even a little dancing to Jay Z’s latest album.
 (Holy Grail featuring Justin Timberlake was my JAM at the moment.)